A. Accommodations, Timeframes and Payments

 B. Care for Rooms and Facilities

 a.
-Personal belongings should be placed in the upper cabinets, or in presentable baules (but not cardboard boxes).
+Personal belongings should be placed in the upper cabinets, or in presentable baules (but not cardboard boxes, unless very presentable and clean).
 The lower part of the big cabinets, and the night tables, should be emptied.

 b.
 The bathrooms, desktops, tops of bookshelves, and the room itself in general should be totally cleared.
 Book shelves should be presentable as well.

 c.
 Other items not properly kept as indicated above shall be disposed of.

 7. Kindly leave your keys with the Procurator or at the porter when you go for extended breaks.